dafny-lang/dafny/docs/OnlineTutorial/guide.md

 as this is not an annotation.
 Functions are never part of the final compiled program, they are just tools to help us verify our code.
-Sometimes it is convenient to use a function in real code, so one can define a `function method`, which can be called from real code.
-Note that there are restrictions on what functions can be function methods (See the reference for details).
+Sometimes it is convenient to use a function in real code, so one can define a `compiled function`, which can be called from real code.
+Note that there are restrictions on what functions can be compiled functions (See the reference for details).

 **Exercise 5.**
   *Change your test method from Exercise 4 to capture the value of `max` to a variable, and then do the checks from Exercise 4 using the variable.
 Dafny will reject this program because you are calling `max` from real code.
-Fix this problem using a `function method`.*
+Fix this problem using a `compiled function`.*

 ``` {.editonly}
 function max(a: int, b: int): int